 Supported by: Tom Thumb | C.C.
 Young | Celebrity Cruises | Wortham Insurance | Kimberly-Clark | Olmsted-Kirk Company

 Automotive sponsor: Park Place Dealerships

 Dallas Blooms, the largest floral festival in the Southwest, has been a tradition for 30 years, and this year's theme plays homage to the beloved state: Dallas Blooms: Deep in the Hearts of Texans.
-Presented by Bank of America, the floral festival begins on February 28 and continues through April 12.
+Presented by Bank of America, the floral festival continues through April 12.
 This year's Texas-sized extravaganza features more than 500,000 spring blooming bulbs along with life-size Texas themed topiaries, entertainment, food and special activities celebrating the state.